PSModule/Store/README.md

 To set up a new module to use the `Context` module, the following steps should be taken:

-1. Create a new context for the module -> `Set-Context -Name 'GitHub'` during the module initialization.
+1. Create a new context for the module -> `Set-Context -ID 'GitHub' -Context @{ ... }` during the module initialization.

 `src\variable\private\Config.ps1`
 ```pwsh